stellarchat/desktop-client/README.md

 [![Travis CI status](https://www.travis-ci.org/stellarchat/desktop-client.svg?branch=master)](https://travis-ci.org/stellarchat/desktop-client)

-# Foxlet
+# Foxlet Wallet (A Desktop Client for Stellar)

-Foxlet is a Stellar wallet allows you to encrypt your secret key and store it as a file locally on your computer.
+Foxlet allows you to encrypt your secret key and store it as a file locally on your computer.
 You can use it on Windows, Linux and Mac.

 ## Key Features